vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 general slight physical fatigue and small aches (the kind you get after extensive exercise).
 My temperature was 98.8 degrees Fahrenheit.
-I decided I will not run too much this morning, because even thouh I'm feeling fine so far I might need to direct more of my energy to fighting the pseudovirus.
+I decided I will not run too much this morning, because even though I'm feeling fine so far I might need to direct more of my energy to fighting the pseudovirus.

+When I actually went to run, I did in fact run a little bit but at the lower end of usual; I walked around as much as usual though.